 - Attainable: Make sure it’s possible for you achieve your goal, otherwise you may get disheartened.
 Ask yourself, ‘Is this realistic?’
 Think about what other priorities you have, and whether you can put in enough time and effort to make it happen.

 - Relevant: The more personal the goal is to you, the more likely you are to stay motivated.
 Make sure you’re doing exercises that you actually enjoy.
-If you’re a beginner and you’re not sure what that is yet, why not have an induction for the gym equipment, or try out a few of our classes?
+If you’re a beginner and you’re not sure what that is yet, why not try out a few of our 24/7 classes?